matter-labs/zksync/docs/setup-dev.md

 sudo usermod -a -G docker your_user_name
 ```

-After that, you should logout and login again (user groups are refreshed after the login).
-The problem should be
+After that, you should log out and log in again (user groups are refreshed after the login).
+The problem should be solved after this step.
-solvedat this step.

 If logging out does not help, restarting the computer should.

 ## `Node` & `Yarn`

 1. Install `Node` (requires version 14.14.0 or higher).
-Since our team attempts to always use the latest LTS version
-   of`Node.js`, we suggest you to install [nvm](https://github.com/nvm-sh/nvm).
-It will allow you to
-   update `Node.js`version easily in the future.
+Since our team attempts to always use the latest LTS version of `Node.js`, we suggest you install [nvm](https://github.com/nvm-sh/nvm).
+It will allow you to update `Node.js` version easily in the future.
 2. Install `yarn`.
 Instructions can be found on the [official site](https://classic.yarnpkg.com/en/docs/install/).
-Check
-   if `yarn` is installed by running `yarn -v`.If you face any problems when installing `yarn`, it might be the case
-   that your package manager installed the wrong package.Make sure to thoroughly follow the instructions above on the
-   official website.
-It contains a lot of troubleshootingguides in it.
+Check if `yarn` is installed by running `yarn -v`.
+If you face any problems when installing `yarn`, it might be the case that your package manager installed the wrong package.
+Make sure to thoroughly follow the instructions above on the official website.
+It contains a lot of troubleshooting guides in it.
-3. Run `yarn global add @vue/cli-service`
+3. Run `yarn global add @vue/cli-service`.

 ## `Axel`